-The directors present their strategic report for the year ended 31 December 2018, which reports on BAM FM's strategy and financial results, progress and performance on sustainability.
+The directors present their strategic report for the year ended 31 December 2019, which reports on BAM FM's strategy and financial results, the progress of its operating companies and performance on sustainability.

-BAM FM's turnover in 2018 was £54.4m (2017: £47.5m).
-Profit before taxation was £1.2m (2017: £1.5m).
+BAM FM's turnover in 2019 was £58.9m (2018: £54.4m).
+Profit before taxation was £3.6m (2018: £1.2m).

-BAM FM is part of BAM Construct UK.
+BAM FM is part of BAM Construct UK, which is its immediate parent.
 The board of BAM Construct UK remains committed to growing the Group's FM business and improving its profitability.